paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-109-animal-health-protection.md

 ## § 8311.
 Reimbursable agreements
 **(a) Authority to enter into agreements** The Secretary may enter into reimbursable fee agreements with persons for preclearance of animals or articles at locations outside the United States for movement into the United States.

-**(b) Funds collected for preclearance** Funds collected for preclearance activities shall—
+**(b) Funds collected for preclearance** Funds collected for preclearance activities—

-(1) be credited to accounts that may be established by the Secretary for carrying out this section; and
+(1) may be collected in advance of the provision of such activities;

+(2) shall be credited as offsetting collections to the currently applicable appropriation, account, or fund of U.S. Customs and Border Protection;

-(2) remain available until expended for the preclearance activities, without fiscal year limitation.
+(3) shall remain available until expended;

+(4) shall be available for the purposes for which such appropriation, account, or fund is authorized to be used; and

+(5) may be collected and shall be available only to the extent provided in appropriations Acts.

 **(c) Payment of employees**